Jesalx/combiner/README.md

 3. The binary will be available at `target/release/combiner`

-Alternatively, you can use the provided `install.sh` script to build and install the binary:
+Alternatively, you can use install combiner using cargo:

 ```
-./install.sh
+cargo install combiner
 ```

 This will build the project and copy the binary to `/usr/local/bin/combiner`.